 - negatively impact objectivity in the execution of university duties (a “conflict of interest”), or

-- reduce the time and attention an employee can devote to his/her university responsibilities, and thus negatively impact his/her performance or assigned university duties (a “conflict of commitment”)
+- reduce the time and attention an employee can devote to their university responsibilities, and thus negatively impact their performance or assigned university duties (a “conflict of commitment”)

 These conflicts are a normal part of an active and vibrant university.
 With the increasing emphasis of universities on outreach and economic development, more university personnel are becoming involved with external entities or starting their own companies.
 The university strongly encourages these activities.
 However, they bring with them conflicts of interest and commitment or perceptions of conflicts of interest and commitment that need management to avoid harm to the persons or entities involved.

 The negative impacts of unmanaged or inadequately managed conflicts of interest and commitment or perceived conflicts of interest and commitment can include: